Supreme Court Decision on Water Leakage from Upper Floor Flats

 • External Factors: Heavy rainfall, flooding, or plumbing leaks from neighbouring properties can also contribute to water seepage issues in flats from an upper floor flat.

-Addressing water leakage from an upper floor flat requires a systematic approach to identify and rectify the underlying causes.
+Addressing internal water leakage from an upper floor flat in housing society requires a systematic approach to identify and rectify the underlying causes.
 Here are steps to tackle leakage issues effectively:

 • Assessment: Conduct a thorough inspection of the affected area to determine the extent of the leakage and identify potential sources of water ingress.